How to build a winning blended learning strategy

 - Connected: xAPI learning technologies enable you to connect the dots between all kinds of resources, experiences and activities that make up an individual’s learning journey and guide them from one relevant piece to the next to make learning continuous.

 - Always available: people learn on the fly, in the moment, on their commute – basically when they can or when they want to.
-Digital learning is always on and can be delivered in bite-sized pieces that allow it to be used flexibly.
+Digital learning is always on and can be delivered in bite-sized content learning that allow it to be used flexibly.

 - Personalized: modern learning technologies enable you to produce personalized or adaptive learning solutions that target an individual’s role, needs and skills gaps, in their own localized language.